gavinmcfarland/textcutter/tests/README.md

+Fix bug: process.env.NODE_ENV is not set to test

 # Tests

 1. Open the Figma desktop app

+2. For the time being you need to include a dummy ui in the `manifest.json` file and prevent the plugin from closing.

-2. Open a blank Figma file
+3. Open a blank Figma file

-3. To run tests first start the dev server with WebSockets enabled:
+4. To run tests first start the dev server with WebSockets enabled and the mode set to test:

     ```bash
-    npm run dev -- --ws
+    npm run dev -- -ws -m test
     ```

-4. Then run vitest:
+5. Then run vitest:

     ```bash
     npx vitest